Isynopoulos1/Isynopoulos1/README.md

 <h1>Hello world ✌🏽</h1>

-I'm a Frontend Developer with a background as Product designer over 10 years.
+I'm a Frontend Developer with a background as Digital designer over 10 years.

 I've been working as a Front-end developer for the past 2 years, and I am motivated to continue growing and developing my skills.